Davis R. Ruark: Career

-Ruark was initially appointed State's Attorney for Wicomico County in February, 1987.
-A member of the Democratic Party, he has subsequently been elected on five separate occasions, without opposition.
-Ruark was defeated for re-election in a very low turnout Democratic primary election in September, 2010.
+Ruark was initially appointed State's Attorney for Wicomico County in February 1987.
+A member of the Democratic Party, he has been re-elected unopposed on five occasions.
+Ruark was defeated for re-election in a very low turnout Democratic primary election in September 2010.
 Matt Maciarello, a Republican, then won the general election to become the State's Attorney.
 Ruark remained in office until January 3, 2011.

 As State's Attorney, Ruark personally prosecuted some high-profile cases, including death penalty cases.
 One example of a high-profile case, that he prosecuted, is the drunk driving case involving Michael Phelps, an Olympic gold medalist.

 Ruark was sworn in as a Special Counsel for the State of Maryland and Special Assistant State's Attorney on January 3, 2011.
 Ruark assisted with the prosecution of Thomas Leggs, Jr., the person found guilty of murdering eleven-year-old Sarah Foxwell over Christmas 2009.

 On March 12, 2012 Ruark was sworn in as a Senior Assistant District Attorney/Senior Trial Attorney in the 5th Judicial District in New Mexico.
 He then served as a Deputy and then Chief Deputy District Attorney in the 5th Judicial District Attorney's Office.
 Following his career there, Ruark became a Deputy District Attorney in the 3rd Judicial District Attorney's Office and then as a Deputy District Attorney in the 12th DA's Office.
 Following his move to North Carolina, Ruark was appointed an Assistant District Attorney in the 12th and 13th Prosecutorial Districts.
 Ruark was then hired as an Assistant District Attorney in the 29th District, which encompasses Moore County (Carthage, Pinehurst and Southern Pines) as well as Hoke County.

 Ruark has always actively participated in athletics, including Wake Forest University.
 He also actively coached Minor League Little League Baseball through American Legion Baseball.

-Ruark is active in the Jonesboro Presbyterian Church and in other community groups.
-He’s been active in both Rotary and the Lions.
+Ruark is a member of St. Luke United Methodist Church and in other community groups.
+He has been active in both Rotary and the Lions.

 Ruark currently lives in the Raleigh, North Carolina metropolitan region.

 Arrest

-In 2008, Ruark was arrested in Ocean City, MD for driving under the influence.
+In 2008, Ruark was arrested in Ocean City, Maryland for driving under the influence.
 Ruark pleaded guilty to driving under the influence and received one year unsupervised probation, a $500 fine, and 12 points on his driver's license.